 Botanical Name: Chamaedorea elegans

-Low to bright indirect light, but they will perform best when getting medium indirect light.
+Parlor Palms can live in low to bright indirect light, but they will perform best when getting medium indirect light for at least 5 hours daily.
 To avoid leaf scorch, they should never be placed in direct sunlight.

 These plants can withstand temperatures as low as 50℉, but the ideal range is between 70-80℉.
 They need warmer temperatures to reach their growth potential.